ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

 There are a number of tools that make can improve accessibility testing for developers.
 These allow us to quickly or automatically spot accessibility issues on our sites.

 ### Browser Extensions and Bookmarklets

+Browser extensions and bookmarklets allow us to test the accessibility of a page as we are interacting with it.
+These are a great option for quickly doing spot checks for thins like ARIA role usage, color contrast ratios, descriptive alt text, and form label usage.

+Useful browser extensions and bookmarklets:

 - [tota11y](https://khan.github.io/tota11y/)
 - [WAVE Chrome Extension](http://wave.webaim.org/extension/)
 - [Chrome Accessibility Developer Tools](https://chrome.google.com/webstore/detail/accessibility-developer-t/fpkknkljclfencbdbgkenhalefipecmb?hl=en)